freeyland/docker-magento/README.md

 Running Docker on Linux should be pretty straight-forward.
 Note that you need to run some [post install commands](https://docs.docker.com/install/linux/linux-postinstall/) as well as [installing Docker Compose](https://docs.docker.com/compose/install/).
 These steps are taken care of automatically with Docker Desktop, but not on Linux.

+### oh-my-zsh/zsh users
+oh-my-zsh users should check if there is no fixed setting for $PATH in their ~/.zshrc.
+If that is the case you can safely comment it out.
+If somewhere in your shell startup $PATH is forced you lose the features the ./environment script brings to you.

 ## Credits

 ### Mark Shust